Where to buy drugs in Hong Kong

 Where do I purchase over-the-counter medicine?

 As we stated above, over-the-counter (OTC) medications such as paracetamol (Panadol in Hong Kong), cough syrup, antacid, and every other drug that can be sold without a prescription can be found in all of the chain drug stores including Mannings and Watsons.
 You may need to visit one or two as stock will generally vary depending on the location and current demand.

 Another location popular with many locals is the mom and pop pharmacies which are individually owned operations stocking a wide selection of medication similar to what you will find at the chains.
 These stores may not be 100% obvious when you first walk by them, as they also tend to carry non-medical goods such as toothpaste, lotion, and even toilet paper and tissues.
 Just look for the red and white Rx sign above the entrance.

 Finally, convenience stores such as 7-11 and Circle-K also usually have a small selection of medications such as Panadol Cold & Flu, cough syrup, etc.

-While there is a wide selection of medicine available over-the-counter in Hong Kong, there are actually fairly strict regulations around prescription drugs.
+While there is a wide selection of medicine available OTC in Hong Kong, there are actually fairly strict regulations around prescription drugs.
 Overseen by the Department of Health’s Drug Office, medicine in Hong Kong is broken down into three categories of classification: